noriyoshiabe/NASequencer/doc/en/getting_started.md

 Then, NASequencer starts to watch file changes.

 **Tips**
-You can change default text-editor to other application from [preferences].
+You can change default text-editor to other application from [Preferences - External Editor](preference.md#External Editor).

 Hello NASequencer
 -----------------